-- Daily feedback meetings between pillar leads, coordination team and Incident manager ongoing, to share daily accomplishments and to address key challenges - Efforts to increase isolation and quarantine facilities are ongoing. - Finalizing needs assessment and integrated capacity training plans for the responders at National and regional levels. - Integrated training on covid-19 concept note being revised to ensure the number of participants and logistics arrangements are in alignment with the lock-down directives and covid-19 social distancing.
+- Daily feedback meetings between pillar leads, coordination team and Incident manager ongoing, to share daily accomplishments and to address key challenges - · Efforts to increase isolation and quarantine facilities are ongoing. - Integrated training on covid-19 concept note being revised to ensure the number of participants and logistics arrangements are in alignment with the lock-down directives and covid-19 social distancing.